wraith/wraith/CONTRIBUTING.md

 Contributions are welcome.

-The public git repository can be found on [github](http://github.com/wraith/wraith github)
+The public git repository can be found on http://github.com/wraith/wraith

 ## Guides
  * [Github's contribution guide](http://github.com/guides/fork-a-project-and-submit-your-modifications)